N929Q/c310-family/README.md

 * Overhead light thing got messed up somehow in Blender

 ### In Progress
+* Textures for panel (To allow the classic and modern panels to coexist better)
 * Fuel flow gauge needs to be adapted for other engines.
 IDK if it was factory on the A, but seems it was there in 1955...